peterkibuchi/react-tutorial/README.md

 ## General Information
-- I built this application as a hands on means of learning essential *ReactJS* concepts such as JSX, components, props, state, and lifecycle.
+- I built this application as a hands on means of learning essential *React* concepts such as JSX, components, props, state, and lifecycle.
 - I also learnt how to work with form data, pull data in from an API, and deploy a React app.